Community Chest

 What outcomes do we want to achieve?

-• More residents have the opportunity to take part in community activities
+• more residents can take part in community activities

 Eligibility

-• voluntary and community organisations with a constitution
+• an unregistered voluntary and community group with a constitution

-• faith-based groups, where the funding is for inclusive activity that is open to all
+• a faith-based groups, where the funding is for inclusive activity that is open to all.

 Funding is not available to: